 Understand the dynamics

 If you're attending a regular event, there will be politics amongst the regular attendees.
 And there'll certainly be a food chain of more established freelancers along with newcomers.
 Stand back and try to understand the dynamics at play.
 Listen more than you talk.
 You can learn a lot about the group if you observe.

 Every regular networking event has its collection of, what I like to call, the 'cool kids'.
 These characters won't be interested in you unless they think you're 'cool', i.e. a top creative who's published several books.
 That's fine.
 Don't take it personally that you're a minor bug on their windscreen.
 You should still be friendly, warm and welcoming but don't worry if they don't want to talk to you.

 Take some notes

 During or after each networking event, take some notes about the people you met.
 Write notes on the back of their business cards if you can.
 Then follow-up your meeting with a friendly email, picking up on something you discussed.
 People will be flattered that you remembered.

 Offer solutions for free

 When you get chatting to some people, you might hear they're struggling with a problem.
 If you can help, do so!
-Your kindness and generosity will not be forgotten and karma can be a wonderful thing.
+Your kindness and generosity will be remembered, and karma can be a beautiful thing.

 Don't dismiss other freelancers

-So other freelancers might well be your competition but that doesn't mean you should ignore them or not speak to them.
-Not every competitor will be competitive, if you know what I mean.
+So other freelancers might well be your competition, but that doesn't mean you should ignore them or not speak to them.
+Not every competitor will be competitive if you know what I mean.
 Some might want to work collaboratively with you or might become good allies.
-Be nice and welcoming to everyone because at the end of the day, we're all in the same boat and isn't it better to stick together?
+Be courteous and welcoming to everyone because, at the end of the day, we're all in the same boat and isn't it better to stick together?